chasem151/hotspot/install.md

 # consistently functional.
 THEN, you can install the OS with desktop GUI (this is important if your storage media/this process fails and you
 # find yourself coming back to the beginning of this guide, it seems initramfs really likes to hang around.
 # to erase a /dev media file system, quickie way: wipefs -a <target device i.e. /dev/sda1>, robust, complete wipe: cat /dev/zero | [wcs](https://github.com/chasem151/hotspot/blob/master/wcs.c) > *target device*
+sudo su
 sudo umount /dev/sda1 && sudo umount /dev/sda2
-sudo fdisk /dev/sda
-d
+sudo e2fsck -f /dev/sda2 # forces sys to check that memory is contiguous sudo resize2fs /dev/sda2 20G # I set 20GB bc of my 64GB total SD card, and bc we will clone the unencrypted data in slot 2 to slot 3 created in gparted (later problem) parted /dev/sda resizepart 2 20G # verification of the resize of partition slot 2 sudo fdisk /dev/sda d
 1